 Why U.S. Casinos Don't Rank in Gross Profits

 According to Business Wire, the United States is the world's business market for casino gambling.
 So why don't its casinos outmatch their Asian counterparts?

-The reason why the United States doesn't have any of the top-ranking casinos in the world may well be because there are so many casinos overall.
+The reason why the United States doesn't have any of the top-ranking casinos in the world may well be because there are so many casinos in total.
 According to Business Wire, "Thirty-nine states have casino gambling of some kind and twenty states have big, stand-alone casinos."
-That's a lot of competition for those gambling dollars.
+That's a lot of competition for gambling dollars.

 If you look at casino management groups instead of individual casinos, the United States ranks well.
 In 2017, Statistica placed the top-ranking casino group as Las Vegas Sands, which owns MGM Resorts.
 US-based companies took six of the top ten spots, with the others going to Malaysia and China.

 Business Wire, "Asia Has 10 of the World's Top-Grossing Casinos", accessed September 29, 2020.